 - Peru requires packing dates for pork and pork products and processed poultry products.
 The requirement applies to shipping container labels.
 The packing dates must be written in Gregorian system, such as DD/MM/YY or MM/DD/YY or other combinations that provide the day, month, and year of the packing date. - Immediately adjacent to the date must be a phrase explaining that the date is the "packing" date (i.e.," Packed On", "Date of Packing", etc.).
-The use of Julian dates as packing dates may cause shipments to be detained and refused entry. - Packing dates are not required for beef and beef products nor for poultry meat. - 7.
-Certification of meat products.
-Peru requires a separate FSIS Form 9060-5 for each species of product to be exported.
+The use of Julian dates as packing dates may cause shipments to be detained and refused entry. - Packing dates are not required for beef and beef products nor for poultry meat.

+7. Documentation requirements for meat exports

+- All FSIS export certificates accompanying the product must be signed by an FSIS veterinarian.
+The veterinary degree (DVM or equivalent) must be indicated after the signature. - Peru requires a separate FSIS Form 9060-5 for each species of product to be exported.
 The product description indicated on Form 9060-5 must be reflected exactly as it is on the product container.
-Failure to follow this procedure could result in delayed entry upon arrival.

-All certificates must be error free; that is, no erasures, no line-outs, no pen and ink changes, or any other type of amendments.

-Exporters should verify that a valid import permit has been issued to the importer prior to shipment.

-8. Peru's sanitary agencies issue directorial resolutions to inform about product import restrictions.
+Failure to follow this procedure could result in delayed entry upon arrival. - All certificates must be error-free; that is, no erasures, no lineouts, no pen and ink changes, or any other type of amendments. - Exporters should verify that a valid import permit has been issued to the importer before shipment. - 8.
+Peru's sanitary agencies issue directorial resolutions to inform about product import restrictions.
 Exporters must check APHIS or FSIS websites for further information regarding existing trade bans in Peru's market.